Ali Haider Gillani

-Ali Haider Gillani is the son of former Prime Minister of Pakistan Yousuf Raza Gillani.
+Ali Haider Gillani is a Pakistani politician who is the son of former Prime Minister of Pakistan Yusuf Raza Gillani.
 He was a member of Provincial Assembly of Punjab from August 2018 till January 2023.

 Abduction

 On 9 May 2013, he was kidnapped in his home district of Multan after unidentified gunmen attacked a gathering of the PPP.
-After three years, Ali, on 10 May 2016 was recovered in a operation by Afghan commandos in Ghazni, Afghanistan.
+After three years, Ali, on 10 May 2016 was recovered in an operation by Afghan commandos in Ghazni, Afghanistan.

 Political career

-He has been elected as member of Provincial Assembly of Punjab in 2018 Pakistani General Election from constituency PP-211.
-He was found in a leaked video where he was showing MNA's about wasting the vote just a night before the senate elections 2021 and being probed in election commission of pakistan for this video.
+He has been elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan People's Party (PPP) in the 2018 Punjab provincial election from PP-211 Multan-I.